PR20197721/girlScouct/README.md

     admin/admin
     author/author

-## Pushing and pulling code btwn CQ and your file system
+## Pushing and pulling code between CQ and your file system

 #### New projects: Adobe developer tools for Eclipse
 1. in Eclipse: Help > Install new software > add http://eclipse.adobe.com/aem/dev-tools/
 2. install everything you find there
-3. open [your eclipse workspace]/.metadata/.plugins/org.eclipse.wst.server.core/servers.xml and change the port from 8080 to 4502
-    also change auto-publish-time="4"
-4. restart Eclipse
+3. restart Eclipse
-5. in Eclipse: Window > Show View > Other > AEM
+4. in Eclipse: Window > Show View > Other > AEM
-6. at bottom left in the Servers tab setup a new AEM Server
+5. at bottom left in the Servers tab setup a new AEM Server
+6. open [your eclipse workspace]/.metadata/.plugins/org.eclipse.wst.server.core/servers.xml and change the port from 8080 to 4502 also change auto-publish-time="4" and the debugPort to 45022 ro the port specified in the start.sh startup script.
 7. right click the server and choose Add and Remove... then add your resources to be auto synched
 8. now right click the project area and choose New > Project > AEM > AEM Sample Multi-Module Project
 9. Make sure the server at bottom left is running (otherwise right click > start)